gocd/docs.go.cd/content/advanced_usage/agent_auto_register.md

 agent.auto.register.elasticAgent.pluginId=com.example.aws
 ```

-- Now, bringing up the remote agent should automatically register with the GoCD Server without the administrator having to 'Enable' the newly added agent and configure its resources and assign it to environments.
+- Bringing up the remote agent should now automatically register with the GoCD Server without the administrator having to 'Enable' the newly added agent and configure its resources and assign it to environments.